KorkaLda/KorkaLda/README.md

 - :seedling: Exploring SWIFT and IOS development.

-- :zap: In my free time, I read tech articles and write apps.
+- :zap: In my free time, I read tech articles and doing sports.

 - :mailbox: You can reach me using telegram or email